jeyadev/prompt-hub/parentpage.md

 - Last Updated: <Date>

-I’ve been reviewing HTTP status code behavior across the <flow> modules using an inventory-driven scan of the controller and service classes.
-After running the audit on both FIND and STORE, a few recurring patterns surfaced that may be worth discussing.
+I’ve been reviewing HTTP status code behavior across the <flow> modules using an inventory-driven audit of the controller and service classes.
+After running this across FIND and STORE, a few recurring patterns surfaced that may be worth discussing.

-At a high level, I’m seeing cases such as empty-result scenarios returning 404, error payloads returned with 200 OK, broadly mapped or swallowed exceptions, and some stack trace exposure via inherited handlers.
-These patterns appear across multiple endpoints and both modules.
+At a high level, these include empty-result scenarios returning 404, error payloads returned with 200 OK, broadly mapped or swallowed exceptions, and some stack trace exposure via inherited handlers.
+These patterns appear consistently across multiple endpoints and both modules.

-I’ve documented the findings in Confluence (parent summary + module-level reports) and wanted to check in with you both first to understand if there’s any historical rationale or design constraints behind these choices.
+I’ve captured the findings in Confluence (parent summary with module-level reports) and wanted to check in with you both first to understand if there’s any historical rationale or design constraints behind these choices.

+Longer term, as we think about our 2026 north star around toil reduction and AI-assisted operations, having clearer and more consistent response semantics becomes increasingly important.
+It directly affects signal quality, automation reliability, and how effectively we can apply AI to detect, classify, and remediate issues without human intervention.

-Based on that context, we can decide whether this is simply behavior to document, or something we may want to gradually normalize via a refactoring effort, potentially as part of a 2026 roadmap.
+Once we validate the intent behind the current behavior, we can decide whether this remains documented as-is or is something we gradually normalize via a refactoring effort aligned with that direction.

 Happy to walk through the summary whenever convenient.